trupalgorasiya/Bakery-Project/README.md

-# 🎂 Bakery Custom Order System
+# 🎂 Bakery Management and Custom Cake Order System

 ## 📌 Description
 A dynamic **Bakery Custom Order System** built with Django, allowing users to customize their cake orders and